 Even though Sibu has a relatively laid back and down-to-earth vibe, it hasn’t been as prominent on the tourist radar.
 However, with new (and cheap) direct flights now available from Singapore and other Malaysian cities, the town is slowly transforming from a sleepy commercial settlement to an exciting destination to discover!.

 Most of Sibu’s tourist attractions are scattered around the city centre and are easily accessible on foot.
-Check out this itinerary perfect for a weekend getaway that’s less than 2 hours away by flight from Singapore, served by AirAsia.
+Check out this itinerary perfect for a weekend getaway that’s less than 2 hours away by flight from Singapore, served by Scoot.
 Here goes!

 Day One